Program Schedule .

 The early bird catches the worm!
 Be sure to book in soon and get up early to attend these enlightening Breakfast Sessions.

 Come and hear from Elekta representatives on the lastest technology and advancements of Elekta products.
-This is a free event and a light breakfast is provided.
-Bookings are essential, reserve your seat via the registration portal.
+This is a free event and bookings are essential, reserve your seat via the registration portal.

 For a more intensive learning experience, facilitated by professionals passionate in their area, be sure to book in for a Workshop when you register.
 Places are limited at each session.
 Workshops will take place across morning and afternoon sessions on Friday 4 June and morning sessions on Monday 7 June 2021 – TBC.

-Another new concept for the 2021 conference is a familiar one; the return to physical posters.
-The conference will offer poster presenters the opportunity to physically display their posters in the Exhibition Hall for the duration of the Conference.
+The conference will offer poster presenters the opportunity to display their posters in the virtual portal for the duration of the Conference.
 These posters will feature a new design concept, allowing delegates to more easily identify the content and outcomes of the work, encouraging conversations with people about their posters, thus creating more engagement and efficient learning outcomes.

-Delegates will have the opportunity to discover key building and experiences unique to Melbourne.
+Delegates will have the opportunity to discover key buildings and experiences unique to Melbourne – all supplied online.

 Tour program will be available soon.